Imagine the Universe! Dictionary

 novae and other transient phenomena.

 A body that revolves around a larger body.
-For example, the moon is a
+A satellite can be natural or human-made.
+For example, the moon is a natural satellite of the Earth, and the International Space Station is a human-made satellite of Earth.

 A black hole described by solutions to Einstein's equations of general relativity worked out by Karl